Artniaina/MERNStack-E-commerce/README.md

-# MERNStack-E-commerce
+#MERNStack-E-commerce
 E-commerce project building with MERN technology and mysql

-Ce projet est presenté par:
+This project is presented and carried out by:
-- Andriahariniaina Kanto Fitiavana
+-Andriahariniaina Kanto Fitiavana
 - Rakotomalala Andoniaina Miora